man wearing green jacket sitting on stool chair

 You can read about Strasberg’s explanation of this exercise in his book “A Dream of Passion”, which you can purchase here.

-Here is my guide for practicing Strasberg’s sense memory, and how it can help you to connect to your emotions in a performance.
+Here is my guide for practicing Strasberg’s sense memory, and how it can help you to connect to your emotions in a performance through sensory exploration and emotional recall.

 Relaxation

-To start your sense memory exploration, you should start with Strasberg’s relaxation exercise in order to get rid of any tension and focus your mind.
+To start your sensory memory exploration, you should start with Strasberg’s relaxation exercise in order to get rid of any tension and focus your mind.
+These relaxation techniques are key for emotional health and openness.
 I recommend just doing this part of the exercise for a while.
 This is so you can get used to it before moving on to the sense memory.

 To start this exercise, sit in a chair with a straight back and no arms.
 Once you find a comfortable position, begin exploring for tension.
 To do so, raise your arm above your head.
 Then move the muscles in your fingers, thumb, and wrist one at a time.
 Ask yourself where the tension is and release it by willing the muscle to “let go”.
 Repeat this process for every muscle in your body.